kathrynmwood/Rubber-Duck-Chomp/README.md

-# Rubber Ducky Shootout Project
+# Rubber Duck Chomp Project

 ## Overview

-For project #1, I created a game of Rubber Ducky Shootout.
+For project #1, I created a game of Rubber Duck Chomp.

 The user clicks the 'start' button to begin game.
-The objective is to shoot (click on) as many ducks as possible in 30 seconds.
-The user earns one point per duck shot.
+The objective is to chomp (click on) as many ducks as possible in 30 seconds.
+The user earns one point per duck chomped.
 When time expires, a score alert is displayed with the user's final score.

 **Live site:** <https://kathrynmwood.github.io/wdi-project-1/>